-What kind on Turntable Needle is better for DJ’ing?
+What kind of Needle is better for DJ’ing?

 We would recommend Dj’s to use Spherical Diamond Tip MM Cartridges.
 MC Cartridges should only be used by advanced users and audiophiles as they are expensive and may require the entire cartridge to be sent to the manufacturer just to change the stylus.

-However, some Dj’s prefer Elliptical Stylus due to its clarity.
-The Standard Mount Cartridge is also common among DJ’s based on ease of availability, cost and ability to customise each part.
+However, some Djs prefer an Elliptical Stylus due to its clarity.
+The Standard Mount Cartridge is also common among DJs based on ease of availability, cost and ability to customise each part.

 Lifting the needle off the record manually – The Finger Lift

 Put the needle on the record.
-Be Carefull!
+Be Careful!

 The needle is delicate and one needs to be careful when placing the needle on the record.
 The Tonearm of the turntable has the Cartridge at one end and a counterweight at the other.
 This counterweight is adjusted to adjust the pressure the stylus has on the record.